Magnolia (film): Plot

 Jim loses his gun while trying to catch a suspect.
 When he meets Claudia, they promise to be honest with each other, so he confesses his ineptitude as a cop and admits he has not been on a date since he divorced three years earlier.
 Claudia says he will hate her because of her problems, but Jim assures her that her past does not matter.
 They kiss, but she leaves him.

 Jimmy goes home to his wife, Rose, and confesses that he cheated on her.
 She asks why Claudia does not talk to him, and Jimmy admits that Claudia believes he molested her.
 Rose demands to know if it is true, but Jimmy says he cannot remember.
-Disgusted, Rose leaves him.
-Elsewhere, Donnie steals the money, but when he decides to return it, he cannot get back inside the office.
+Disgusted, Rose leaves him and he too decides to commit suicide.
+Elsewhere, Donnie steals the money, but when he decides to return it due to his conscience, he cannot get back inside the office.
 While Donnie climbs a utility pole to the roof to try to return the money, Jim sees him and feels compelled to investigate.

 Suddenly, frogs begin falling from the sky.
-One of them hits Donnie, and he falls from the pole and smashes his teeth.
-As Jimmy is about to kill himself, frogs fall through his skylight, causing him to shoot the television and cause a house fire.
+One of them hits Donnie, he falls from the pole, smashes his teeth and is pulled to safety by Jim.
+Linda's ambulance crashes near the hospital.
+As Jimmy is about to shoot himself, frogs fall through his skylight, causing him to shoot the television and cause a house fire.
 Rose crashes her car near Claudia's apartment but makes it inside and reconciles with her daughter.
 Earl is awakened and sees Frank beside him before dying.
-Linda's ambulance crashes near the hospital.
-Donnie is rescued by Jim, and Jim's lost gun falls from the sky.

-Jim helps Donnie return the money.
+The next day, Jim's lost gun falls from the sky, after which he helps Donnie return the money.
 Frank goes to the hospital to be with Linda, who will recover.
-Stanley tells Rick that he needs to be nicer to him, but Rick tells him to go to bed.
+Stanley tells Rick that he needs to be nicer to him, but Rick just tells him to go to bed.
 Jim goes to see Claudia, telling her he wants to make things work between them.
 As Jim is explaining this, Claudia glances into the camera and smiles.

 Cast

-Also starring are Thomas Jane as the young Jimmy Gator; Cleo King as Marcie; Orlando Jones as Worm; Clark Gregg and Robert Downey Sr. as employees of WDKK; Patton Oswalt as Delmer Darion; and Pat Healy as both Sir Edmund William Godfrey and the young pharmacist.
+Also starring are Thomas Jane as the young Jimmy Gator; Cleo King as Marcie; Orlando Jones as Worm; Clark Gregg and Robert Downey Sr. as employees of WDKK; Patton Oswalt as Delmer Darion; Miriam Margolyes as Faye Barringer; and Pat Healy as both Sir Edmund William Godfrey and the young pharmacist.
 Paul F. Tompkins and Mary Lynn Rajskub provide voice cameos as Chad and Janet, respectively.